Open-Nyzo/Open-Nyzo-Projects/Open-DB/open-db-structure.md

 Since blocks and transactions use a fixed structure, this gives greater control on field types, storage and indices as well as more complex queries.

-The same strcuture can be used almost as-is with other sql engines, and should be almost directly translatable to a document oriented database if that was needed for a reason.
+The same structure can be used almost as-is with other sql engines, and should be almost directly translatable to a document oriented database if that was needed for a reason.

 # Structure